jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Addition or multiplication should be the same for our chip, as it is in natural numbers.

-Let's start at the with our implementation.
+To start with talking about proves, we've to have a design and implementation to proof correctness for.
+In our case this was a chip design in Agda.
-This Adder is something we settled on after several iterations of design, but I'm cutting that part out for brevity:
+This Adder[^addition-chip] is something we settled on after several iterations of design, but I'm cutting that part out for brevity:[^in-zurich-hack]

+[^in-zurich-hack]: In zurich hack we sortoff started out in a classroom with just random ideas.
+                   One was quite funny where we somehow ended up with a design that was equivalent to tallying the ones and zeros.
+                   But we went in all kinds of directions before settling on using a record.
+                   I guess that's the point you've to just try a bunch of stuff and not put to much ego into it.
+[^addition-chip]: Addition chip

 ```agda
 record Adder {τ : Set} {size : ℕ} (μ : τ → Fin size) : Set where